LoicButhodGirard/inaksie/README.md

 # inaksie
-This is a project made for examination for my education.
+This project was started as a school project but later used as a finished product.

+Requirements:
+  Python
+  Django